danfuzz/samizdat/doc/language-guide/03-functions.md

   them.
 What matters are the minimum and maximum number of arguments allowed by the formals.

-As with regular function definitions, a generic function definition may be preceded by `export` to cause it to be exported from the module in which it is defined.
+As with regular function definitions, a generic function definition can be preceded by `export` in order to cause it to be exported from the module in which it is defined.

 Examples: